Last Updated on

 A low shedding coat is a lot of maintenance.
 All the time you’re saving by not needing to vacuum or sweep up dog fur will be spent brushing and grooming your Bernedoodle.

-If you do not brush your Bernedoodle, they will get painful knots and tangles.
-It’s essential you spend enough time combing and brushing your Bernedoodle’s hair.
+If you do not brush your Bernedoodle, they will get painful knots and tangles which can eventually lead to skin infections and rashes, so it’s crucial you spend enough time combing and brushing your Bernedoodle’s hair.

 By grooming your Bernedoodle regularly, you can also create a deeper bond between you and the dog.
-As for trimming the coat, you can opt to do this every 6-8 weeks, depending on your tolerance of the dog’s coat’s length.
+As for trips to the groomers, you can anticipate taking your Bernedoodle to the groomers every six to eight weeks.

 Although Poodle mix dogs aren’t purebred dogs, they still come with a high price tag.

 Bernedoodles can start at around $2,500 and go as high as $5,000.
 A Tiny Bernedoodle will cost significantly more than a Standard Bernedoodle since the demand is usually higher.

-Bernedoodles face similar health problems to the Poodle and Bernese Mountain Dog including:
+Bernedoodles share some health concerns with their parent breeds, the Poodle and Bernese Mountain Dog, including: